kailash-manasarovar/statement/docs/index.md

         1. Background and history of significant and relevant events from our heroine's life; from 1980-2021, and this section could be split further:
             1. Childhood signs and symbols.
             1. Growing up and silencing: rape-gangs of North London and the effects of sedated sexual assault.
-            1. A woman's career in tech and what happens when her colleagues find out she starred in sedated child-rape porn.
+            1. A woman's career in tech and what happens when her colleagues find out she starred in sedated child-rape porn (a horror-porn special all it's own).
 1. Description of the crimes and protagonists.
 1. Evidence -> at a very draft stage and in continuous development.
     1. My belief is that most of the evidence/proof will come from corroboration when people realize it's safe to speak.